Charles H. Hoyt: Personal life

-Hoyt first marriage was to stage actress Flora Walsh on July 12, 1887 in Hoyt's country home.
+Hoyt's first marriage was to stage actress Flora Walsh on July 12, 1887, in Hoyt's country home.
 The occasion was an intimate affair of friends and close family due to the ill health of Hoyt's father.
 Among the guests was actor and comedian Otis Harlan.
-They had first met in 1885 when Walsh was engaged to appear in a production of Rag Baby, starring Hoyt at Bush Street Theater in San Francisco, after one of the young actresses on the opening night withdrew due to illness.
-Hoyt was impressed by her performances, and while studying her acting methods in order to write a role for her in his play A Tin Soldier (1887), he fell in love with her; they were engaged before the play was complete.
-They married soon afterwards, with Walsh earning an "enviable position among the leading soubrettes of the day".
-After experiencing what was first thought to be a severe cold, Walsh became severely ill and died at the age of 22 on January 22, 1893 in Boston, Massachusetts from pneumonia following a ten-day illness, with Hoyt in her presence.
+Hoyt had first met Walsh in 1885 when she was engaged to appear in a production of Rag Baby, starring Hoyt, at Bush Street Theater in San Francisco, after one of the young actresses on the opening night withdrew due to illness.
+Hoyt was impressed by Walsh's performances, and while studying her acting methods in order to write a role for her in his play A Tin Soldier (1887), he fell in love with her; they were engaged before the play was complete and married soon afterwards, with Walsh earning an "enviable position among the leading soubrettes of the day".
+After experiencing what was first thought to be a severe cold, Walsh became severely ill and died at the age of 22 on January 22, 1893 in Boston, Massachusetts from pneumonia following a ten day illness, with Hoyt in her presence.

+Following the death of Walsh, Hoyt was described as being inconsolable until meeting Caroline Miskel Hoyt "and life awoke for him".
+Following their marriage, they were a happy couple and celebrated the birth of a child, although it only lived for a short time.
+Miskel, who was not considered to be in particularly strong health, died in October 1898, at which point Hoyt went into a state of shock and drank excessive amounts of alcohol, "hoping to drown his sorrow".
+In the months following her death, Hoyt walked the streets and sat in hotel corridors, often being found asleep in public restrooms from exhaustion.
+He was said to have grieved "morbidly, deeply, unremittingly", sleeping very little.
+A year following Miskel's death, he attended the final rehearsals for what would be his last play A Dog in the Manger, which was poorly received by audiences and swiftly cancelled by his close friend and partner Frank McKee.
+Hoyt was committed to an insane asylum in 1900.
+His stay was brief, and he returned to his home in Charlestown, New Hampshire.

+Death

+Hoyt later suffered paresis and lost his mind.
+In the period leading up to his death, friends tried to appoint a guardian to act in his best interests if he were unable to care for himself, which raised outcry of a conspiracy to seize his property and gain control of his assets, believed to be worth around $300,000. he died in November 20 1900.